normful/ultimate-breakout/planning/NOTES.md

 - Win condition: Be the player with the highest score on the leaderboard.
 - Loss condition: When the player runs out of lives.

+## Starting a game

+- A game starts when the first player connects to the server.
+- If the first player already has an ongoing game on their client (which would happen if the client was disconnected from the server midgame, or the server restarted midgame), the server uses that first player's game state as the current one.

 ## Joining a game

 - A player can join at any time.